alberttgomes/liferay-database-converter/README.md

     ```

    Note
-   > These configuration can be in Liferay's Docker service as environment variables
+   > These configurations can be in Liferay's Docker service as environment variables

-5. Start customer portal using docker or catalina, and taken the Liferay create the database scheme in 'PostGreSQL/MySQL'
+5. Start the customer portal using Docker or Catalina, and take the Liferay database scheme in 'PostgreSQL/MySQL'

-6. After starting the portal, go to the docker container and extract a dump file:
+6. After starting the portal, go to the Docker container and extract a dump file:
-   -  Go to docker container:
+   -  Go to Docker container:
     ```
-    docker compose exec mysql|postgres bash
+    docker compose exec mysql|postgresql bash
     ```
     - Run the following command to generate a dump